jen20/go-event-sourcing-sample/README.md

 The repository is used to save and retrieve aggregates.
 Its main functions are:

-`Save(aggregate aggregate) error` stores the aggregates events `Get(id string, aggregate aggregate) error` retrieves and build an aggregate from events based on the aggregate identifier
+`Save(aggregate aggregate) error` stores the aggregates events `Get(id string, aggregate aggregate) error` retrieves and build an aggregate from events based on an identifier

-It is possible to save a snapshot of an aggregate reducing the amount of event needed to be fetched and applied on the aggregate.
+It is possible to save a snapshot of an aggregate reducing the amount of event needed to be fetched and applied.

-`SaveSnapshot(aggregate aggregate) error` saves the hole aggregate (no unsaved events are allowed on the aggregate when doing  this operation)
+`SaveSnapshot(aggregate aggregate) error` saves the aggregate (no unsaved events are allowed on the aggregate when doing this operation)

 The constructor of the repository takes in an event store and a snapshot store that handles the reading and writing of the events and snapshots.
 We will dig deeper on the internal below

 `NewRepository(eventStore eventStore, snapshotStore snapshotStore) *Repository`

-In the example below a person is saved and fetched from the repository.
+Here is an example of a person being saved and fetched from the repository.

 ```
 person := person.CreatePerson("Alice")